-First of all, always assume that somebody is trying to scam you and proceed with care.
+First of all, always proceed with care in order to avoid potential scams.
 However, we have already discussed this.
-With online portals the main thing you have to be careful with, is subscriptions.
-Pretty much all the websites are in Danish only and between Google Translate and your desperation it’s easy to make a mistake.
+With online portals the main thing you have to be careful with is subscriptions.
+Pretty much all the websites are in Danish only and between Google Translate and your desperation, it’s easy to make a mistake.

 I was browsing one of many portals when I found an interesting listing.
 I clicked on the contact details which referred me to another portal.
 There it said I could contact the landlord for only 1 DKK.
 I paid happily only to find out that the listing had already gone.

 Even worse, a few weeks later I checked my bank account and noticed that nearly 300 DKK had been deducted from my bank account by the portal.
 Apparently, I had signed up for a weekly subscription which renewed a full 3 times without informing me.
 Naturally, I didn’t see a single listing on this particular portal in the 3 weeks I was signed up for.
 After all, I had been redirected there by another portal.